huggingface/peft/examples/eva_finetuning/README.md

 ### prepare_layer_inputs_fn

-`prepare_layer_inputs_fn` can be used to preprocess the layer inputs before passing them to the SVD algorithm. `prepare_layer_inputs_fn` recieves three arguments: `layer_input`, `model_input` and `layer_name`.
+`prepare_layer_inputs_fn` can be used to preprocess the layer inputs before passing them to the SVD algorithm. `prepare_layer_inputs_fn` receives three arguments: `layer_input`, `model_input` and `layer_name`.
 It can either be a callable or a dictionary where the keys are the layer names and the values are callables.
 If it is a dictionary, functions are assigned to adapter layers based on the layer names.
 By default a language modeling setting is assumed where model_inputs are the outputs of `prepare_model_inputs_fn_language_modeling` which is a mask of indices.
 If this parameter is set to None, only two modifications are made to the layer inputs
 - take the first element incase of a tuple or list.
 - if the input has more than 2 dimensions, we flatten all but the last dimension.